vzvca/ck8.6/README.md

 It might be necessary to run `cwsh` with environment variable `CK_USE_GPM=1` set.
 Sometimes ncurses does not support gpm and `cwsh` has to support it by itself.

+Mouse event reporting is currently limited to button press.
+It is planned to add support for motion detection and distinguish button press, button release, double and triple click.

 ## Resizing

 True text consoles are not resized but X11 terminals are often resized.

 There are some caveats / bugs with the current resize handling.
 I'll try to fix them in the future.

-When the X11 window is resized, `SIGWINCH` signal is handled immediatly but the signal handler has `SA_RESTART` flag.
-It means that the currently waiting system call (eg `select()`) will restart just after the signal handler has finished.
-It means that `curses` will not report immediately the new size (as a `KEY_RESIZE` return value for `getch()`). `KEY_RESIZE` will be reported only after the user has typed a key or clicked in the window with the mouse.
+It doesn't work well with WSL terminal and cygwin mintty under Windows.

 ## Documentation